dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 DSP-API's standoff is designed to make it possible to convert XML documents to standoff and back.
-One application for this feature is an editing workflow in which an editor works in an XML editor, and the resulting XML documents are converted to standoff and stored in Knora, where they can be searched and annotated.
+One application for this feature is an editing workflow in which an editor works in an XML editor, and the resulting XML documents are converted to standoff and stored in the DSP, where they can be searched and annotated.

 If an editor wants to correct text that has been imported from XML into standoff, the text can be exported as XML, edited, and imported again.
 To preserve annotations on standoff tags across edits, each tag can automatically be given a